Chihiro-001/terraform_tutorial/README.md

 cd ./environments/stg/main
 touch provider.tf
 ```
-1. For the content, you can use the sample file.
+1. For the content, you can use the sample file or you can check the documentation [here](https://registry.terraform.io/providers/hashicorp/aws/latest/docs)
-2. Please confirm if the profile name is the same as the AWS account you are intented to build infrastructure.
+2. Please confirm if the profile name is referring to the AWS account you are intented to build infrastructure.
 3. You can specify the terraform version.
 If not specified, Terraform will use the latest version.

 ---